floragunncom/search-guard-docs/_content/_docs_signals/transformations_calculations.md

 order: 200
 layout: docs
 edition: community
-description: Signals Alerting for Elasticsearch uses Painless scripting for performing calculations on the data used by watches
+description: Signals Alerting for OpenSearch/Elasticsearch uses Painless scripting for performing calculations on the data used by watches

 ---